kawa2019/app-readBooks/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+In src/newDB directory you must run JSON Server:

+ ### `json-server -p 4000 pobrane.json -m ../../node_modules/json-server-auth`

+The page will be contains data from JSON Server

 ### `npm test`